Last Updated on December 16, 2021

 Carry your kayak around the dam

-After paddling securely to the shore, getting out from the kayak and carry it around the dam.
+After paddling securely to the shore, get out from the kayak and carry it around the dam.
 It’s the only easiest solution.
 You cannot do it without a lightweight kayak.

 The best factor here is to avoid the dam from the very beginning when you find yourself approaching one of the dams.
 Who wants to fall over the boil and be lost in the mysterious water?